cpapdotcom/asendia/README.md

 Data Import Specifications.
 The end result is to create a Simple XML Element instance that can be consumed by the Asendia Web API Client.

-The `Cpap\Asendia\Manifest` class is a facade to the Manifest primitive types and tools to transform both `Manifest\Manifest` instances and property collections into Simple XML Elements.
+The `Cpapdotcom\Asendia\Manifest` class is a facade to the Manifest primitive types and tools to transform both `Manifest\Manifest` instances and property collections into Simple XML Elements.
 Its job is to simplify these tasks:

 ### Creating a Manifest for an account